Sebastian-Nguyen/CompareVersionTool/README.md

 	+ xyz_module_n (pom.xml)

 # XYZ Version Comparison
-This is the tool that automatically compares the version of each xyz module with its version in xyz_root.
+This is the tool that automatically compares the version of each xyz module with its version in xyz_root and then save the result to a csv file.

 # Installing